Dakis Ioannou

-Dakis Joannou (Leonidas Ioannou; Λεωνίδας (Δάκης) Ιωάννου; born December 30, 1939) is a Greek Cypriot industrialist and art collector.
+Dakis Ioannou (born Leonidas Ioannou; Λεωνίδας (Δάκης) Ιωάννου; born December 30, 1939) is a Greek Cypriot industrialist and art collector.
 He is considered to be one of the leading collectors of contemporary art in the world and is famous for acquisitions such as the Jeff Koons-designed yacht 'Guilty'.

 Early life and education

-Dakis Joannou was born in Nicosia, Cyprus.
-Son of industrialist Stelios Joannou, and co-founder of the Joannou & Paraskevaides company, Joannou graduated from Athens College in 1958 after moving to Greece.
-In 1962 he continued his education in the United States, receiving his bachelor's degree in civil engineering from Cornell University.
+Dakis Ioannou was born in Nicosia, Cyprus.
+Son of industrialist Stelios Ioannou, and co-founder of the Ioannou & Paraskevaides company, Ioannou graduated from Athens College in 1958 after moving to Greece.
+In 1962, he continued his education in the United States, receiving his bachelor's degree in civil engineering from Cornell University.
 In 1964, he completed his master's degree from Columbia University and in 1967 accomplished his Doctorate in Architecture at Sapienza University of Rome, Italy.

 Career

-Joannou entered the construction and civil engineering business in the late 1960s and ever since has diversified his holdings through numerous areas of international industrial commerce.
-Joannou's core business is construction, with primary focus in the Middle East, North Africa, Greece, and Southeastern Europe.
+Ioannou entered the construction and civil engineering business in the late 1960s and ever since has diversified his holdings through numerous areas of international industrial commerce.
+Ioannou's core business is construction, with primary focus in the Middle East, North Africa, Greece, and Southeastern Europe.

-Joannou is active in the hospitality sector, with holdings in the Athenaeum InterContinental Hotel in Athens and through Yes!
+Ioannou is active in the hospitality sector, with holdings in the Athenaeum InterContinental Hotel in Athens and through Yes!
 Hotels, a chain of boutique hotels whose flagships are the Karim Rashid-designed Semiramis Hotel and the Campana Brothers-designed NEW Hotel in Athens.
-Joannou is also involved in several other industries including Coca-Cola bottling, shipping, aviation, and real estate.
+Ioannou is also involved in several other industries including Coca-Cola bottling, shipping, aviation, and real estate.